The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

 Second, we will introduce another quantity, which reflects the volatility-weighted precision of the prediction:

-which will be computed as part of the \textsf{prediction step} and will be termed \textsf{effective precision of the prediction} due to its role in the update equations.
+which will be computed as part of the \textsf{prediction step} and will be termed \textsf{effective precision of the prediction} owing to its role in the update equations.
 This definition serves to simplify the equations and the corresponding message passing.

-With these two changes, namely the definitions of the \textsf{VOPE}~$\Delta^{(k)}$ and the effective precision of the prediction~$\gamma^{(k)}$, the update equations for the precision and the mean of volatility parent~$\check{a}$ simplify to:
+With these two definitions, namely those of the \textsf{VOPE}~$\Delta^{(k)}$ and of the effective precision of the prediction~$\gamma^{(k)}$, the update equations for the precision and the mean of volatility parent~$\check{a}$ simplify to: